-- Establishing waste management systems that are more dependable and less expensive than those provided by municipal governments, Ciudad Saludable has organized more than 1,500 waste collectors, creating employment and improving health and living conditions for over 6 million people living in rural and poor urban regions in Bolivia, Brazil, Colombia, Mexico, Peru, Venezuela and India.
+- CS has organized more than 1,500 waste collectors, creating employment and improving health and living conditions for more than 6 million people living in poor urban and rural regions in Bolivia, Brazil, Colombia, Mexico, Peru, Venezuela, and India.

-- Ciudad Saludable was instrumental in the creation of the first law in Peru (as well as Latin America) to regulate the activities of waste recyclers.
+- Instrumental in the creation of the first law in Peru (also the first in Latin America) to regulate recycling, adopted in 2010.